theochem/tinydft/README.md

    abundance-averaged nuclear radii.

-1. Add a correlation energy density to the function `excfunction` and check if it improve the results in assignment (2).
+1. Add a correlation energy density to the function `excfunction` and check if it improves the results in assignment (2).
    The following correlation functional has a good compromise between simplicity and accuracy:

    - <https://aip.scitation.org/doi/10.1063/1.4958669> and